 Sustainable Living Center Oregon

-Representing some of the most photogenic estuarine habitat along the Pacific Coast Scenic Byway, Siletz Bay National Wildlife Refuge was formerly pastureland, diked against the tides to accommodate dairy cows.
+The Refuge representing some of the most photogenic habitat along the Pacific Coast Scenic Byway, Siletz Bay National Wildlife Refuge was formerly pastureland, diked against the tides to accommodate dairy cows.
 Shallow open waters, salt marsh, mudflats, sandy beaches, seagrass beds, and sheltered channels form the complex tapestry of habitats characteristic of estuaries, where rivers meet and mingle with the sea.
 Though protected from the full force of the ocean’s pounding waves and buffeting winds, estuarine plants and animals must deal with the rigors of exposure, submersion, and fluctuation in salinity with each tidal cycle.

 Established in 1991, the purpose of this refuge is to protect and enhance estuarine fish and wildlife resources and their habitats.
 Encompassing 568 acres, Siletz Bay features salt marsh, brackish marsh, tidal sloughs, mudflats, and coniferous and deciduous forestland.
 The refuge provides nursery grounds for Coho and Chinook Salmon, Steelhead and Cutthroat Trout, and other anadromous species.
 The primary ecological goal for the refuge is to allow the salt marsh to return to its natural state of twice-daily tidal inundation.